roryai/CV/README.md

 ### Rory Aitchison - CV

 I have recently completed an intensive 16 week software development course at Makers Academy.
-I am now looking for a job as a spftware developer.
+I am now looking for a job as a software developer.

 I have worked for myself for the last three years running a business that I founded.
 I changed careers to learn to code so that I can do something I love and make a positive change in the world.